foureight84/ghost-linode-terraform/scripts/rclone/README.md

 This presents a nice solution to backing up small amount of data and provides portability in the even that you decide to switch hosts.
 For this project I am using Google Drive, but you could use any cloud storage supported by rclone.

+You will need a congfiguration file from an existing rclone setup and drop it into the `config` directory.

 ### `docker-compose.yaml`

-Depending on the service you use, make note of the name you provide for the service during the rclone setup wizard.
-In my instance, I called my Google Drive connection `gdrive`.
+Depending on your particular rclone setup, make note of the name you entered for the cloud service during the rclone setup wizard.
+I named my Google Drive connection `gdrive`.
 This is important aas you will need to modify the `docker-compose.yaml` command to reflect your use case.

 ```command: "mount gdrive: /data"``` (replace 'gdrive' as needed).